python/cpython/Doc/library/struct.rst

 This behavior is chosen so
 that the bytes of a packed struct correspond exactly to the memory layout of the corresponding C struct.
-Whether you use native byte ordering and padding or standard formats depends on your application.
+Whether to use native byte ordering and padding or standard formats depends on the application.

 .. index::
    single: @ (at); in struct format strings